GabrielaDoric/phone-number-logo-extractor/README.md

 Contact Details: Retrieve phone numbers from website content, enabling easy access to contact information for leads and research.

-User-Friendly Interface: Program allows users to enter website URLs and obtain the extracted data with a few simple CLI commands.

 ##  Use Cases

 Marketing: Quickly obtain company logos and contact details for potential leads and marketing campaigns.